Talking About Boats

 There could be no better time to affirm the theme of this year’s Piers Festival that ‘Diversity shapes our future’.

-Program for the 2016 Piers Festival – my favourite part of the Festival is the memory keepers and story telling in the Gatehouse between 12.45 and 4pm.
-Archie Roach closes the Festival between 6 and 7.
+Program for the 2016 Piers Festival – Memory keepers and story telling will take place in the Gatehouse between 12.45 and 4pm.
+Archie Roach closes the Festival between 6 and 7pm.